Farcy-Corentin/Portfolio_v2/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one?

-- Please ask first ([open an issue][issues] or [talk about it on the community discord server][discord]) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+- Please ask first ([open an issue][issues]) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 - Please adhere to the coding conventions used in this project (indentation, accurate comments, etc.) and any other requirements (such as test coverage, documentation).

-### Do you have questions about the source code?
+#### Do you have questions about the source code?

-- Ask any question about how to use Portfolio in the [discord server][discord] or on [Stack Overflow](https://stackoverflow.com).
+- Ask any question about the use of the Portfolio by creating an issue (with the label: Question)

 ### Do you want to contribute to the portfolio documentation?